JamBrain/DairyBox/README.md

 https://github.com/ludumdare/ludumdare

-## Building the Source Code and SVG Assets
+# Using Dairybox: Building the Source Code and SVG Assets
 There are two ways to build the source code and assets.

 1. From inside the VM
-2. From outside the VM
+2. From outside the VM (Linux/Mac only)

 Common to both methods is how you build.